small-hack/argocd-apps/alpha/seaweedfs/backups/s3-backups.md

 This guide will walk you through the creation, backup, and recovery processes for a local [SeaweedFS](https://github.com/seaweedfs/seaweedfs) deployment using [K8up](https://k8up.io/) and [Backblaze B2](https://www.backblaze.com/docs/cloud-storage).

 K8up is a Kubernetes-native wrapper for [Restic](https://restic.readthedocs.io/en/stable/) therefore users of Restic and other Restic-based tooling like [Velero](https://velero.io/) should also find the techniques described here useful.
-Users of other S3 hosted services such as [Wasabi S3](https://wasabi.com/), [CLoudflare R2](https://www.cloudflare.com/developer-platform/r2/) etc... should also be able to follow along.
+Users of other S3 hosted services such as [Wasabi S3](https://wasabi.com/), [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) etc... should also be able to follow along.

 > For the purposes of this demo, backups are set to run very frequently and plain-text passwords are also used for convenience - do NOT do that in production.